GoldenDream00/FU-Uber/README.md

 ```

 ## Author & support
-This project is created by [Sahdeep Singh](https://github.com/iamSahdeep) but with lots of support and help.
+This project is created by [Arthur Briggs](https://github.com/arthurbriggs8888) but with lots of support and help.

 Made with <img src="https://cdn-images-1.medium.com/max/1200/1*2yFbiGdcACiuLGo4dMKmJw.jpeg" width="90" height="35">